Strategic Plan 2020-2030

 Formally launched in Fall 2021, the Gerard J. Mangone Climate Change Science and Policy Hub unites scholars and engages policymakers and community leaders while serving as the central resource at the University of Delaware and the region for anyone concerned with climate change and its impacts.
 The Hub spearheads and supports projects in education, research, innovation, and community solutions by approaching climate change challenges from multiple disciplines so that together we can discover and implement practical solutions for a more sustainable tomorrow.

 The Climate Change Hub has been designed as a University-wide initiative, led by co-directors from differing disciplinary backgrounds.
-Jules Bruck of the College of Agriculture and Natural Resources brings a focus on tangible, community-level solutions from her work in landscape architecture and specifically leading the Coastal Resilience Design Studio.
+A. R. Siders of the Joseph R. Biden, Jr. School of Public Policy and Administration brings a focus on how communities adapt to climate change through her research in UD's Disaster Research Center on adaptation governance, decision-making, managed retreat, and the social justice implications of coastal adaptation.
 Dana Veron from CEOE is a climate scientist who understands the natural science behind climate change while also bringing extensive experience in climate change education.